kubernetes/enhancements/keps/sig-node/5328-node-declared-features/README.md

 3. Enqueue Extension:
     *   To make the scheduler responsive to cluster changes, the plugin implements queueing hints to optimize re-queueing.
     *   **Node Events:** The scheduler plugin registers for Node `Add` and `Update` events.
 In the case of updates, a new narrowly-scoped `UpdateNodeDeclaredFeature` action type will be introduced to trigger the hint function when `node.status.declaredFeatures` is modified.
 A queue hint is generated if a new node is added or an existing node's declared features are updated in a way it satisfies the pod's feature requirements.
     *   **Pod Events:** The scheduler plugin registers for Pod `Update` event.
-A new narrowly-scoped `UpdatePodFeatureRequirement` action type will be introduced and a queue hint is generated if a pending pod is updated in a way that its feature requirements have changed.
+A queue hint is generated if a pending pod is updated in a way that its feature requirements have changed.

 This design ensures that the `NodeDeclaredFeatures` scheduler plugin remains generic and does not require modification when new features are added.
 All feature-specific inference and matching logic is encapsulated within the shared library.

 #### Performance Considerations

 Introducing this plugin adds a new step to the scheduling cycle, which may have an impact on scheduling throughput.
 However, this trade-off is acceptable because it prevents the greater inefficiency of scheduling a pod onto a node where it cannot run.
-If the performance impact is determined to be non-negligible, bitmap-based approach can be considered for faster matching.
+To minimize the performance impact, a bitmap-based approach will be implemented for faster matching of node declared features against pod requirements.

+#### Node Autoscaling Integration

+For the Node Declared Features feature to be fully effective, it must be supported by node autoscalers to enable fully feature-aware node autoscaling decisions.
+This includes both scaling existing node groups and provisioning entirely new nodes based on specifications (scale-from-zero).

+##### Scaling based in existing nodes (Scale from > 0)

+This scenario applies when an autoscaler scales up a node group that already has active nodes.
+The autoscaler can sample a real node from the group to create a template node used for scheduler simulation.
+Since the real node already has `node.status.declaredFeatures` populated by its running Kubelet, the template inherits these features automatically.

+##### Scaling based on specifications (Scale from Zero)

+This scenario applies when an autoscaler scales a node group with zero active nodes or provisions a new node directly from a specification.
+In these cases, there is no existing `node.status.declaredFeatures` to clone.
+To support this the autoscaler must populate the `declaredFeatures` on the node template.
+The requirement for this integration is that list of declared features for a node must be deterministically obtained solely based only on the node's static configuration (kubelet version, Feature Gates, static configurations).
+This allows autoscalers to predict the features of a potential node before it is provisioned.

+The autoscaler determines the inputs for the new node, specifically the `NodeConfiguration` (which includes kubelet version, feature gates, static configuration) and passes this to `DiscoverNodeFeatures()` to get the list of declared features.
+The autoscaler populates the `node.status.declaredFeatures` field on the template Node object before passing to the scheduler simulation.

 ### Admission Controller Changes

 To enable the validation of API requests against Node Declared Features, this KEP proposes the introduction of a new admission controller plugin, `NodeDeclaredFeatureValidator`, that will be enabled when the `NodeDeclaredFeatures` feature gate is active.
 For its initial scope, this admission controller will focus on validating Pod `UPDATE` requests to prevent modifications that are incompatible with the node a pod is running on.
+It only validates updates to the main pod spec or the `resize` subresource.
 This admission controller cross-references the objects, i.e., looking up the Node object that a Pod is bound to (`spec.nodeName`) and runs the validation checks.

 The admission controller workflow will be as follows:
 *   Inspect an incoming pod `UPDATE` request and verifies that the pod is already bound to a node by checking that `pod.spec.nodeName` is set.
 If not, it takes no action.
 *   Retrieves the Node object corresponding to `pod.spec.nodeName`.
-*   Call the shared library to infer the feature requirements based on the changes between the old and new `PodSpec` along with the kubelet version `node.status.nodeInfo.kubeletVersion`.
-If the function returns an `IncompatibleFeatureError`, the admission controller rejects the request.
+*   Call the shared library to infer the feature requirements based on the changes between the old and new `PodSpec`.
+The admission controller uses its own component version (i.e., the kube-apiserver version) as the `targetVersion` argument for the inference function.
+If the function indicates an issue (e.g., a feature is not known in this version), the admission controller rejects the request.
 *   Call the shared library's `MatchNode` function with the inferred feature requirements and the `node.status.declaredFeatures`.
 If the check fails, the admission controller rejects the request.

-### Cluster Autoscaler Integration

-For the Node Declared Features feature to be fully effective, it must be integrated with the Cluster Autoscaler (CA).
-The CA makes scaling decisions by simulating the scheduling of pending pods on template nodes representing what a new node from a node group would look like.
-The integration has two distinct scenarios depending on how this template is created:

-1.  **Scaling a node group with existing nodes:** A node group is an abstraction for a set of nodes with the same configuration.
-If a node group has active nodes, the CA can create a template for a new node based on the configuration of an existing node.
-This template will include the `node.status.declaredFeatures` reported by the running node.
-The CA's scheduling simulator can then use this information, in conjunction with a simulated `NodeDeclaredFeatures` scheduler plugin, to correctly predict that a new node will satisfy a pending pod's feature requirements.
-This approach relies on the assumption that all nodes within a node group are homogeneous and will declare the same set of features.
-This scenario is in scope for the Alpha release.

-2.  **Scaling a node group from zero nodes (scale-from-zero):** This approach fails in scale-from-zero scenarios.
-When a node group has no active nodes, the CA must create the node template from the cloud provider's configuration (e.g., GCE Instance Template).
-Since Node Declared Features is dynamically set by the Kubelet only after a node has been created, the CA's simulation cannot account for this during scale-from-zero nodes.
-Handling this is not in scope for Alpha or Beta.
-A long-term solution to solve the scale-from-zero problem is discussed in the [Future Considerations](#cluster-autoscaler-scale-from-zero-integration) section.

 ### Declared Feature Lifecycle